asllop/RunPack/runpack/TUTORIAL.md

 And now comes the question, if we have two ways to pass arguments to a word (stack and concat), which one should we use?

 In general, if the data needs to be dynamic, we should use the stack.
 And if it won't change and is defined in the moment we write the code, we can use the concat.
 For example, the `+` word uses two arguments in the stack, because we want to be able to add any number comming from any source.
 But `def` gets the word name from the concat, because it is something we want to set at the moment we write the program and it won't depend on execution results.
-This is a general rule, but how we use the stack and the concat must be driven by usuability and code readability criteria.
+This is a general rule, but how we use the stack and the concat should be driven by usuability and code readability criteria.

 ### 7.3 The Dictionary

 Every time a word is found in the concat, the interpreter looks for it in the dictionary in order to execute it.
-Every time we define a word, a new entry in the dictionary is created.
+Every time we define a word, a new entry is created in the dictionary.

 Internally, the dictionary is a hash map where each key is a `String`, and each value is a `DictEntry` enum: